 Purpose of Prime Coat:

-- It helps to bind the finer particles of aggregate together in surface of the road base.
+- It helps to bind the finer particles of aggregate together on the surface of the road base.

-- If the application of the surface is delayed for some reason it provides the road base if the application against the detrimental affect of rainfall and light traffic.
+- If the application of the surface is delayed for some reason it provides the road base of the application against the detrimental effect of rainfall and light traffic.